mariganeshkumar/mariganeshkumar.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a Machine Learning Engineer with MTX Group.
-I have completed my doctoral research at the Department of Computer Science and Engineering at the Indian Institute of Technology Madras.
-My thesis research focus is on applied machine learning and signal processing to bio-signals.
-I have worked with Speech, EEG, and Neuronal signals during my doctoral program and have published multiple papers.
-Currently, at MTX, I am working on Computer Vision problems for an upcoming AI platform.
+Mari Ganesh Kumar has recently submitted his doctoral dissertation at the Department of Computer Science and Engineering, Indian Institute of Technology Madras.
+His thesis focuses on applied machine learning and signal processing to bio-signals.
+He has published multiple papers in the domain of Speech, EEG, and Neuronal signals.
+Currently, he is working on Computer Vision problems for an upcoming AI platform (MavQ by the MTX Group).

-Before joining IIT Madras, I was a backend developer at Zoho Corporation.
-I obtained my bachelor's degree as an awardee of the best outgoing student medal from Thiagarajar College of Engineering, Anna University.
+Before joining IIT Madras, He was a backend developer at Zoho Corporation.
+He obtained his bachelor's degree as an awardee of the best outgoing student medal from Thiagarajar College of Engineering, Anna University.

 Recent Updates